BlafKing/sd-civitai-browser-plus/README.md

 * Removed download link box. (felt unnecessary since there is a Download button)
 * Removed "No" from search options, leave the search term empty to not use Search instead.
 * Added border radius to cards.

+---

+v1.3.1

+* Fixed new tag saving bugs/oversights.
+* Improved trained tags display to not include the model itself.